 Studio: TMS Entertainment

-One of 2020’s most dramatic anime filled with great character development and the progressive story that has been consistent since its premiere from spring 2020 lineup, Fruits Basket simply proved that it could bring feels and sentimentality in every episode while also providing a decent amount of humor and laughter to its viewers.
+One of 2020’s most dramatic anime filled with great character development and the progressive story that has been consistent since its premiere from the spring 2020 lineup, Fruits Basket simply proved that it could bring feels and sentimentality in every episode while also providing a decent amount of humor and laughter to its viewers.
 This season, we had seen almost every character from the series shared their story and it has been narrated in a delicate yet impactful way that the viewers have no choice but to empathize with them in one way or another.

 And this is where I shall end this post about my list of best anime series of the summer 2020 lineup.
 Please let us know your top anime from this season by leaving your thoughts in the comment section below.